GGC-SD/STaRS-Web-penguins/pengiunsREADME.md

 Anthony Morariu - Lead Programmer, Documentation Lead 💻🤡

 Information Technology major with a concentration in Software Development.
-I've been programming since highschool and have experience with multiple language with an interest in Machine Learning, Game Development, and automation of tasks.
+I've been programming since highschool and have experience with multiple languages with an interest in Machine Learning, Game Development, and automation of tasks.

 Ruth Whitehouse - UI/UX Designer, Data Modeler :wine_glass: :coffee: